chalbert/module-injection/README.md

 - Cache API & Services Worker mean individual files can be be cache, and updated in the background.
 - Each Module URL is idempotent, so they can be can efficiently on the server.
 - Static analysis of the files for dependencies only needs to happen once and can then be cached.

+### Challenges

+Of course there are still interesting problems to be solved:
+- Automated test coverage must be really good to catch regression over many apps
+- Automated test must be able to know what apps consumer what modules.
+Should be feasible if it talks to the same Module Injection API.
+- Caching is possible but more complex